jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 </details>

-<details><summary>CONCLUSION: Is this ARMA model any good for forecasting?</summary>
+<details><summary>OBSERVATION: Is this ARMA model any good for forecasting?</summary>

-No. The ARMA model is forecasting that the value of the Japanese Yen will strongly decline in the short-term
+No. The ARMA model is forecasting that the value of the Japanese Yen will strongly decline approx 75% (.012 to .003) within the next day, but then gradually increase 125% (.003 to .00675) and remain within the same price range above .0065 for the next 5 days.
+But can I be confident this is ARMA model is fitted to make

+The ARMA summary results aren't looking that good.
+The follwing observations:
+    * There's 7,514 daily observations being used to make a future prediction.
+We eliminated

 </details>

 ## Forecast Model 2: ARIMA Model